conda/conda/docs/source/spec.rst

 This is important, because new builds (bug fixes to the way a package is build) may be added to a repository.

+``info/files``: This file lists all files which are part of the package itself (one per line), i.e. all files which need to get linked into the environment.

+``info/has_prefix``: This optional file, lists all files which contain a placeholder for the install prefix, which upon install need to be replaced by the real install prefix.

 Repository structure and index
 ------------------------------

-A conda repository is a directory tree, which may be served over HTTP, which has platform sub-directories, which contain conda packages and a repository index.
+A conda repository is a directory tree, which is usually served over HTTP, which has platform sub-directories, which contain conda packages and a repository index.
 The index file ``repodata.json`` lists all conda packages in the platform sub-directory.
 The command ``conda index`` can